-Some of our Montessori First Great Lesson materials and follow-up included watercolor painting.
+Some of our history of the universe materials and follow-up included watercolor painting.
 Our kids created watercolor paintings inspired by the Born With a Bang/Cosmic Story Mat illustrations using their watercolor journals and these paintbrushes for young children.

 Four States of Matter Shelf Work